 DE students are usually high school juniors or seniors.
 However, interested students may enroll when the student, the high school, and the college/university all agree that the student is ready and eligible to enroll.

 If you have never enrolled at Loyola, you will select "First-time user".
-Once you have created an account and verified your high school email address, the only application you should see is the Fall 2025 Dual Enrollment application.
+Once you have created an account and verified your high school email address, the only application you should see is the Dual Enrollment application.

-AI and the Future of Business
+AI and the Future of Business (040401 - Intro to Bus Comp Apps)

-Anatomy & Physiology I
+Anatomy & Physiology I (150330 - CBIO 2213 Human Anatomy I)

-Anatomy & Physiology II (A&P I pre-req)
+Anatomy & Physiology II (A&P I pre-req) (150332 - CBIO 2223 Human Anatomy II)

-English I: Critical Reading and Writing
+English I: Critical Reading and Writing (120601 - CENL 1013 English Comp I)

-English II: Writing About Literature, Women Writers (ENG I pre-req)
+English II: Writing About Literature, Women Writers (ENG I pre-req) (120613 - CENL 2223 Major World Writers)

 Financial Literacy (Loyola Campus)